ARE IN EFFECT

 The Village of South Russell has just recently purchased from Signal Service and had installed a new EVP (Emergency Vehicle Preempt) system for the traffic lights at the intersection of Bell Road and Chillicothe Road (St.Rt.306).

-The new preemption system causes the intersection to become at four-way STOP with red lights in all directions when emergency vehicles are approaching the intersection.
+The new preemption system causes the intersection to become at three-way STOP with the green light and turning lane arrow in the direction of travel of the emergency vehicles approaching the intersection.
 The traffic lane that currently has a green light will cycle through the yellow caution to a red stop.
 The cross traffic will also remain a STOP signal until the emergency vehicle clears the intersection and then the traffic lights will return to normal cycles.

 The purpose of this new system is to ensure safety at the intersection when emergency vehicles (police, fire and EMS) approach the intersection.
 It improves the safety for the emergency vehicles and the general public at the intersection.
 During periods of heavy traffic, mostly at rush hours, it will allow the emergency responders to pass through congested traffic, improving response time that may be critical in the event of a fire or cardiac event when time is of the essence.